johnand517/drl_dqn_navigation/README.md

 ## Current results

-Through applying the above learning agent, we are able to achieve a maximal score for a given run of just under 17 bananas.
+Through applying the above learning agent, we are able to achieve a maximal score for a given run of over 17 net yellow bananas when averaged over the prior 100 episodes at a given epoch.
+We converage at this result after 1250 epochs.
 The results of our scores through successive training episodes are as shown:

 ## Areas for improvement